moumen-soliman/careers/senior-javascript-fullstack-engineer.md

 - Office snacks and regular team lunches
 - Training and Certification opportunities eligible for expense reimbursement.
 - Team building and social activities.

-We also provide all benefits to keep you happy, healthy, and productive.

 ### Interview process